praj-mkdir/SecureVault/docs/Architecture.md

 ## Design Patterns
 - **Strategy Pattern**: Used to support multiple pluggable file upload destinations (S3, Local).
 Each destination implements a common `FileUploadStrategy` interface.
 This enables cloud-agnostic architecture and simplifies future expansion to other storage backends.
+- **Factory Pattern**: use to delegate the object creation based on the storage type.

 ## 📚 Related Docs